 • Items in scope, but fall within exemptions of specific applications listed within Annex III and IV of the Directive

-• Equipment which is necessary for the protection of the essential interests of the security of Member States, including arms, munitions and war material intended for specifically military purposes;
+• Equipment that is necessary for the protection of the essential interests of the security of Member States, including arms, munitions, and war material intended for specifically military purposes;

 • Equipment designed to be sent into space;

-• Equipment which is specifically designed, and is to be installed, as part of another type of equipment that is excluded or does not fall within the scope of this Directive, which can fulfil its function only if it is part of that equipment, and which can be replaced only by the same specifically designed equipment;
+• Equipment that is specifically designed, and is to be installed, as part of another type of equipment that is excluded or does not fall within the scope of this Directive, which can fulfill its function only if it is part of that equipment, and which can be replaced only by the same specifically designed equipment;

 • Large-scale stationary industrial tools;

 • Large-scale fixed installations